 Geschworener I ALMOST

-Geschworener III ALMOST
+Geschworener II ALMOST

-"Machine learning can analyze typing patterns"
+"Machine learning models can analyze typing patterns"

 Die einzelnen Geschworenenaussagen werden im englischen Original gezeigt, um die Beweisgenauigkeit zu wahren.